Fontys-Semester3/S3-IP-BE-SpringBoot-GokayAtalay/README.md

 ## Backend

-This repo contains the frontend portion of the project.
-If you would like to see the backend, visit [Distributed-Systems-FE](https://github.com/Fontys-Semester3/S3-IP-FE-GokayAtalay)
+This repo contains the backend portion of the project.
+If you would like to see the frontend, visit [Distributed-Systems-FE](https://github.com/Fontys-Semester3/S3-IP-FE-GokayAtalay)